 For more details on trips and free time activities please see:

 Can You Volunteer In Both Locations?

 Can’t decide which one is more intriguing?
 See both!
 Taking part in both programs is a fantastic way to experience two polarizing cities in Colombia.
-In order to do both, you will need to submit an application for each city (they both offer start dates on the 1st and 15th of each month) and then register for each.
+In order to do both, you will need to submit an application for each city and then register for each.
 As a multiple trip volunteer, you will receive a 10% registration fee refund from your second program onward!